 The U.S. Environmental Protection Agency (EPA) sets legal limits on over 90 contaminants found in tap water.
-Cities must follow these guidelines, but can also set their own standards through the Safe Water Drinking Act.
+Cities must follow these guidelines, but can also set their own standards through the Safe Drinking Water Act.
 Although all states must meet the minimum requirements set forth by the EPA, not all water systems are created equal.

 The regulations mean there are still pollutants found in tap water.
 While it’s not technically bad for your health to drink sink water, it’s better to drink filtered water to achieve your daily hydration.
-Find out more about the type of contaminants that may be found in your water, how to tell if your water is contaminated, and why it’s best to switch to purified water when possible.
+Find out more about the type of contaminants that may be found in your water, how to tell if your water is contaminated, and why it’s best to switch to a purified water system when possible.

 Common Contaminants Found in Sink Water